Last Reviewed: September 2016

 What is campylobacteriosis?

-It is a diarrheal illness caused by infection with the bacterium Campylobacter jejuni.
-It is the most common cause of bacterial diarrhea in New York State.
-Most cases are seen in the summer months and occur as single cases.
-Outbreaks are uncommon.
+Campylobacteriosis is an infection that causes diarrhea (loose stool/poop) and is the most common cause of bacterial diarrhea in New York State.
+The majority of cases are seen in the summer months and occur as single cases.
+Outbreaks (when two or more people become ill from the same source) are uncommon.

 Who gets campylobacteriosis?

-Do infected people need to be isolated or excluded from school or work?
+Do infected people need to be isolated or excluded from work or school?

-Since the organism is passed in the feces, only people with active diarrhea who are unable to control their bowel habits (infants and young children for example) should be isolated.
-Most infected people may return to work or school when their stools become formed provided that they carefully wash their hands after toilet visits.
+Since the bacteria is passed in the feces (poop), only people with diarrhea (loose stool/poop) should be isolated.
+Most infected people may return to work or school when their feces become solid.
 People with diarrhea should be excluded from childcare, food handling and direct patient care until their symptoms have resolved.

 What is the treatment for campylobacteriosis?

-Most people infected with Campylobacter will recover on their own.
-People with campylobacteriosis should drink extra fluids to prevent dehydration as long as the diarrhea lasts.
-Antibiotics are occasionally used to treat severe cases or to shorten the carrier phase, which may be important for food handlers, children in daycare and health care workers.
-Since relapses occasionally occur, some physicians might treat mild cases with antibiotics to prevent a recurrence of symptoms.
+Most people with campylobacteriosis will recover on their own.
+People with campylobacteriosis should drink extra fluids to prevent dehydration (loss of water in the body causing weakness or dizziness) as long as the diarrhea lasts.
+Antibiotics are occasionally used to treat severe cases or people who are at high risk for severe disease, such as those with weakened immune systems (for example people with cancer, HIV/AIDS, or a transplant).

 How can campylobacteriosis be prevented?

-- Always handle raw poultry, beef and pork as if they are contaminated:
+- Always handle raw poultry (chicken, turkey, duck, etc.), beef, and pork as if they are contaminated:

-- Wrap fresh meats in plastic bags at the market to prevent blood from dripping on other foods.
+- Wrap fresh poultry and meats in plastic bags at the market to prevent blood and juices from dripping on other foods.

-- Refrigerate foods promptly; minimize holding at room temperature.
+- Refrigerate foods right away; avoid keeping food at room temperature.

-- Cutting boards and counters used for preparation should be washed immediately after use to prevent cross contamination with other foods.
+- Cutting boards and counters used for raw poultry and meat products should be washed immediately after use to prevent cross contamination with other foods.